 Is it time to put an end to French-style presidentialism?

-The July 7 legislative elections appear to have removed the "risk of civil war" that President Emmanuel Macron had associated with the "programs of the two extremes" in a podcast recorded between the two rounds of voting.
-However, their results have (re)led to the division of seats in the new National Assembly into three political blocs.
+The legislative elections on July 7 seem to have dispelled the "risk of civil war" that President Emmanuel Macron had linked to the "programs of the two extremes" in a podcast recorded between the two rounds of voting.
+However, the results have (once again) led to the seats in the new National Assembly being divided into three political blocs.

 William Genieys, Sciences Po and Mohammad-Saïd Darviche, University of Montpellier